 Sheila:

-- And communication, it's totally on their terms, whenever it's easy for them.
+- And communication, it's totally on their terms, whenever it's easy for

 Victor: